jessicaluong/CMPT419-Project/README.md

 # 6. For Development Use

 ## Unity communication
-To run in Development mode run `Python/main.py` with the `--dev` flag.
+To run in Development mode, execute `Python/main.py` with the `--dev` flag.
 This does not start the a Unity server.
 Instead, it prints the recognized signal to the terminal (every 2 seconds if confidence is over 50%), and also draws landmarks and probability of each action to the webcam display.